-- Meet the team - Do an icebreaker or a Spontaneous problem to meet & learn strengths - Make sure to collect contact information - Write up a team contract to sign discussing commitment - Determine a meeting schedule for the next 10 weeks - Select a Long-Term Problem (if not already assigned)
+- · Meet the team - Do an icebreaker or a Spontaneous problem to meet & learn strengths - Make sure to collect contact information. - Write up a team contract to sign discussing commitment - Determine a meeting schedule for the next 10 weeks - Select a Long-Term Problem (if not already assigned)

+Team Contract Sample

+What is Outside Assistance?

+Student-Parent Agreement

-Spontaneous Problem Team Contract Sample What is Outside Assistance?
-Student-Parent Agreement Team area on Odyssey HQ Long-term problems for the current season
+Long-term problems for the current season

-• Encourage team members to re-read the problem again on their own and to come with some ideas for solutions for the next meeting
+Encourage team members to re-read the problem again on their own and to come with some ideas for solutions for the next meeting